JanuZz/JanuZz/README.md

 <h3 align='center'> 👋 from JanuZz </h3>

 Hi there, im JanuZz you might also know me as T3CH.
 I enjoy programming for fun, and also study it in school.
-I enjoy working on web based projects with skills in both front- and backend.
+I enjoy working on web-based projects with skills in both front- and backend.

 ---